timspi/directus/docs/self-hosted/email-templates.md

 /templates/<template-name>.liquid
 ```

-To replace a system template with your own, simply name it `password-reset` or `user-invitation` for the password reset
+To replace a system template with your own, simply name it `password-reset`, `user-registration` or `user-invitation` for the password reset, user registration (email verification)
 or user invite emails respectively.

 ::: tip Variables